Fools for Scandal: Production

 The working title of the film, which was planned to be filmed in Technicolor, was "Food for Scandal"; both titles were inspired by Sheridan's play The School for Scandal.
 The day of its release, April 16, 1938, Sheridan's play was feature on NBC Blue's program Great Plays.

-The film was Lombard's first and last for Warner Bros., and Mervyn LeRoy's last; he then went to MGM.
+This was Lombard's only film for Warner Bros.
+Pictures, and Mervyn LeRoy's last; he then went to MGM.

 Fernand Gravet came to Warners after having achieved considerable success in French films under the name Fernand Gravey, but the failure of Fools for Scandal prevented him from achieving star status in the United States.
 He made one other film in the U.S., The Great Waltz for MGM, then returned to France.

 Warners borrowed Ted Tetzlaff, Lombard's favorite cinematographer, from Paramount Pictures for the film, so that Lombard would be comfortable with how she was shot.
 She later said that she knew Fools for Scandal was a flop "when my friends confined their comments to how beautifully I had been photographed".
 Unfortunately, she never worked with Tetzlaff again.